Taylor Heinicke Player Prop Bets for NFL Week 6 | Washington vs. Kansas City 10/17/2021

 Taylor Heinicke Player Prop Bets for NFL Week 6 - Washington vs. Kansas City

-Taylor Heinicke will have several player prop betting options available when he suits up on Sunday at 1:00 PM ET live on CBS.
-Heinicke and the Washington Football Team (2-3) meet the Kansas City Chiefs (2-3) in Week 6 at FedExField.
+Taylor Heinicke will have several player prop bet markets available when he hits the field on Sunday at 1:00 PM ET live on CBS.
+Heinicke's Washington Football Team (2-3) and the Kansas City Chiefs (2-3) face off in a Week 6 matchup from FedExField in Landover, Maryland.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.